-“About Me” Physician Videos
+1. “About Me” Physician Videos

 These videos should provide an introduction from your physicians to establish authority and build trust with the patient.
 The best videos will also build empathy with patients.
 Try to keep them under 2 minutes, and make sure every physician in your practice has a video.

-“About Us” Practice Introduction Video
+2. “About Us” Practice Introduction Video

 Introduce your practice with a short video that clearly explains the services you offer and most importantly, differentiates you from other practices potential patients may be researching.

-Office Video Tour for Google My Business & Directory Listings
+3. Office Video Tour for Google My Business & Directory Listings

 One way to separate yourself from competitors is to have more than photos for your office.
-A video tour of your office is a great addition not only to your website, but for your practice listing on Google as well as other healthcare directories like Healthgrades.
+A video tour of your office is a great addition not only to your website but for your practice listing on Google as well as other healthcare directories like Healthgrades.

 Provide answers to common questions that patients may have about conditions and treatments, what to expect during a visit and why they should choose you.
 These should be videos with a number of short, concise answers rather than in-depth education.

-Condition Education Videos
+5. Condition Education Videos

 For in-depth education, start with educating potential patients about the conditions they are researching.
 Make sure you’re not just telling patients what they could already find on WebMD.
 These educational videos should reflect your physician’s expertise.

-Treatment Education Videos
+6. Treatment Education Videos

-These videos are similar to the condition videos, but focus on the treatments you provide rather than conditions.
+These videos are similar to the condition videos but focus on the treatments you provide rather than conditions.
 The same principles that apply to conditions apply here.

 While most of the videos your practice creates should come from a physician, sometimes a concept you’re trying to explain needs animation to be effective.
 Consider when condition or treatment videos might need animation.

-Facebook/Instagram Video Ads
+8. Facebook/Instagram Video Ads

-When you’re creating videos for ads on Facebook and Instagram, or other social media channels, you’ll need to create much shorter videos (less than 60 seconds) that are focused on a single message you want to deliver, such as asking potential patients to schedule a telehealth visit.
+When you’re creating videos for ads on Facebook and Instagram or other social media channels, you’ll need to create much shorter videos (less than 60 seconds) that are focused on a single message you want to deliver, such as asking potential patients to schedule a telehealth visit.

-YouTube Video Ads
+9. YouTube Video Ads

 Like video ads on Facebook, YouTube video ads should be focused on a single message.
-Ad formats include skippable ads, as well as non-skippable 15 second and 6 second ads.
-You can learn more about YouTube video ad types here.
+Ad formats include skippable ads, as well as non-skippable 15 second and 6-second ads.

-YouTube Channel Videos
+10. YouTube Channel Videos

 Outside of YouTube video ads, you can also create videos that are distributed organically through a YouTube channel.
 It’s important to remember that you can’t just post videos to Youtube and expect views – this is a mistake we commonly see with medical practices.
 Success on Youtube organic requires consistent video creation over a long period of time.

-Potential Patient Webinars
+11. Potential Patient Webinars

 For medical practices that provide complex or expensive treatments, webinars can be a great way to deliver in-depth education and field questions from potential patients at the same time.
 We see these frequently used by fertility practices, for example, and can result in driving more qualified patients.
 This is something we can help practices create to offer live or on-demand.